evhub/rabbit/README.md

 #### 1. Text (run)

-The first stage is text evaluation.
+The first stage is text processing.
 This is the only stage that is sometimes exempted: if working in a command-line interpreter (cmd.py, for example), this stage will be skipped, since it only has to do with evaluating multiple lines, but if working in an IDE (ride.py, for example) or running a file, the input will always go through this stage.

 The only thing done at this stage is line continuations.
 These are done by placing any amount of whitespace at the start of a line--doing so will automatically append that line to the one that came before it.
 This allows all of Rabbit's different control features to be spread out accross multiple lines in an easily readable, straightforward fashion.